-The "fruitful and multiply" statement, in the above portion of Scripture, takes us back to Genesis chapter one with the creation narrative.
-The connection is that God is seeking to create a lineage of people through whom he can bring the Messiah through.
-Shacking up with depraved Caananites who worshiped everything but God Himself wasn't going to work.
+In the above portion of Scripture, the "fruitful and multiply" statement takes us back to Genesis chapter one with the creation narrative.
+The connection is that God seeks to create a lineage of people through whom he can bring the Messiah through.
+Shacking up with depraved Caananites who worshiped everything, but God Himself wasn't going to work.

 The digression continues.
 Jacob finds more than one wife and subsequently has twelve sons.
 Not much is said about who any of his sons marry up until this event with Judah.

-Typically the responsibility of building the family and carrying on the name, and in this case messianic seed, to the next generation was the right and inheritance of the firstborn.
+Typically the responsibility of building the family and carrying on the name and messianic seed to the next generation was the right and inheritance of the firstborn.
 We see a digression here too.
 With Abraham, Isaac was the firstborn of Abraham and Sarah.
 Esau was the firstborn of Jacob and Rachel and entitled to this firstborn right and responsibility, but Jacob outwitted him of his birthright and blessing.

-Jacob's family digresses even further from the pattern.
-Reuben, Jacob's firstborn, was disqualified to carry the family forward, for sleeping with his father's concubines.
-Simeon and Levi the second and third sons of Jacob were disqualified for murdering an entire village of people over the rape of their sister Dinah.
+Jacob's family strays even further from the pattern.
+Reuben, Jacob's firstborn, was disqualified from carrying the family forward for sleeping with his father's concubine.
+Simeon and Levi, the second and third sons of Jacob, were disqualified for murdering an entire village of people over the rape of their sister Dinah.
 Judah, the fourth of Jacob's sons, is next in line, and it appears that he too is about to crumble.

 He is supposed to be building a family to bring forth the Messiah.
 Instead, Judah marries a Canaanite wife and has three sons, two of whom are described as wicked.

 Judah then selects a wife named Tamar for his oldest son to continue a family building process.
-It is notable that Tamar was not a Caananite. (see the video above)
+Notably, Tamar was not a Caananite. (see the video above)